sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 ### Task 5: Migrate the Stored Procedure

 Our application utilizes a single stored procedure, so we must be able to migrate it.
-To do this, we will be using the **orafce** extension utility, which provides functions that are compatible with Oracle code.
+To do this, we will be using the **orafce extension utility**, which provides functions that are compatible with Oracle code.
 We will then call the procedure and view its results using a refcursor.

 1. Open `C:\ora2pg\nw_migration\config\ora2pg.conf`.
 There is a directive titled `PLSQL_PGSQL`.
-Uncomment it.
+Uncomment it and set the value to `1`.
 This is necessary for the stored procedure migration.

     ```txt
     # Enable PLSQL to PLPSQL conversion.
 This is a work in progress, feel